BRADLEY UNITED FC

 Front: Tom Smith, Hugh Webb, Mike Jacob, Len Webb, Dick Ling

 Leonard Webb's father Cecil Webb was born in Great Bradley.
-Leonard was his first born and only son, who died in Italy as a POW.
+Leonard was his first born and only son, who died in Italy as a POW in WWII.
 He is buried at the WW2 Caserta memorial cemetery

 We received this email in 2006